THAT'S PROMO AT ICE! 2K19

 I also picked up a calendar full of bikini girls which they were handing out at the convention.
 I took it to the toilet and ripped out their faces to scatter them around the event like a confetti of missing people.
 Or maybe they were headshots from the other end of a smoking gun, a bulging lens of misanthropy.

-I was still wearing my wig, carrying a holder and Dslr camera looking for fellow passengers of this transparent and exhibitionist journey to take 'my' photo.
+I was still wearing my wig, carrying a holder and Dslr camera looking for fellow passengers of this transparent, exhibitionist journey to take 'my' photo.
 I trundled through the carpeted space with Michael Jackson and other Paedophile's singing in my ear.
 Thousands were drinking free morning booze, pockets filled with cards from Vistaprint to go through the motions to go home somewhere still seeking a well of connections.
 I met a man who deals with Pornhub payments.

-As I squatted on the floor with hundreds of drunk morning legs walking past in packs.
+As I knelt on the floor with hundreds of drunk morning legs walking past in packs

 I unpacked my artist toolbox: